dsccommunity/ActiveDirectoryCSDsc/README.md

 ## Resources

-- **xAdcsCertificationAuthority**: This resource can be used to install the ADCS Certificate Authority after the feature has been installed on the server.
+- **AdcsCertificationAuthority**: This resource can be used to install the ADCS Certificate Authority after the feature has been installed on the server.
-- **xAdcsOnlineResponder**: This resource can be used to install an ADCS Online Responder after the feature has been installed on the server.
+- **AdcsOnlineResponder**: This resource can be used to install an ADCS Online Responder after the feature has been installed on the server.
-- **xAdcsWebEnrollment**: This resource can be used to install the ADCS Web Enrollment service after the feature has been installed on the server.
+- **AdcsWebEnrollment**: This resource can be used to install the ADCS Web Enrollment service after the feature has been installed on the server.

-### xAdcsCertificationAuthority
+### AdcsCertificationAuthority

 This resource can be used to install the ADCS Certificate Authority after the feature has been installed on the server.